boyhavoc/Jquery-fileupload-rails-4-example/README.md

-# Rails 4.v example for  Uploading files with jQuery File Upload and Paperclip
+# Example in Rails 4.V for  Uploading files with jQuery File Upload plugin and Paperclip

 ## Description